 Season last from late April to Early June Peak is between 2nd and 3rd week of May

-We accept Cash, Check or Card ( $0.50 fee per transaction for cards) Berries are priced as noted below.
-We will not always have both size available. $10 for 2 qt container $18 for 4qt bucket (Main Size we Pick in) At this time it is prepicked berries only.
+We accept Cash, Check or Card ( $0.50 fee per transaction for cards) Berries are priced as noted below. le. $20 for 4qt bucket (Main Size we Pick in) At this time it is prepicked berries only.
 We will assess as the season progresses to offer you pick.
 You can check out Lorenzen Family Farm in Dayton as they offer you pick strawberries.

 We have an Berry Hotline you can check 24 hours a day for berry availability.
 We update out hours as well as when we sell out each day.
 This line is not monitored so please do not leave a message as we will not receive it.